Australian Cinema > types > WA. See also WA directors.

 Death Bet (Morten Willoch, 2008)* martial arts; Kenny Low; Perth, WA; Justin, a second-generation immigrant, has just returned home to a port town where illegal immigrants come in search for a new life.
 Instead they are used as slave labour and sex workers, and are forced to fight with their lives at stake in an underground combat rink.
 All Justin wants is to live a quiet life with his long lost love Leelu.
 Unfortunately, the ruthless owner of 'the Cage' wants her as well.
 Justin is forced to fight to protect her.
 They forced him to fight.
 They should have known better.

 Decadent and the Depraved, The (Axel August, Jordon Prince-Wright, 2018) wr.
 Axel August; Michael Muntz, Ben Mortley, Steve Turner; western; WA

 Demons (Blake Prosser, 2011) WA; 60 min.

 Desert Rats (Steve Westh, 2012) Electric Pictures; teledocudrama: North Africa, WW2; 2 x 60 min.

 Dingo (Rolf de Heer, 1991)* wr.
-Marc Rosenberg; dp Denis Lenoir, original music Miles Davis, Michel Legrand; Colin Friels (as a trumpeter), Miles Davis, Helen Buday, Bernadette Lafont; review by Raymond Younis in Murray 1995: 337; filmed around Bungle Bungles, WA, and in Paris>/p>
+Marc Rosenberg; dp Denis Lenoir, original music Miles Davis, Michel Legrand; Colin Friels (as a trumpeter), Miles Davis, Helen Buday, Bernadette Lafont; review by Raymond Younis in Murray 1995: 337; filmed around Bungle Bungles and Meekatharra, WA, and in Paris.